 Educators who teach reading instruction often concentrate on “finding the main idea” and “summarizing,” a disputable approach.
-If a child doesn’t understand the context, the central theme will be difficult to grasp.
-Consequently, students who know about a lot of subjects are able to attain higher scores on reading comprehension tests.
+If a child doesn’t understand the context, the central theme is difficult to grasp.
+Consequently, students who know about a lot of subjects can attain higher scores on reading comprehension tests.

 The “knowledge gap” also highlights achievement inequality for low-income and students of color.
-A family with greater resources is more likely to provide opportunities for their children to increase cultural and social awareness, supplying a context for reading that their less-resourced peers probably have not received.
+A family with increased resources is more likely to provide opportunities for their children to expand cultural and social awareness, supplying a context for reading that their less-resourced peers probably have not received.

 The influence on reading development extends beyond caregivers and teachers.
-An enriched curriculum with overlapping content across a variety of topics prepares students for advanced coursework more than skills-based strategies.
-A consistent, year–to–year incremental program that scaffolds on a broad knowledge base is key.
+An enriched curriculum with overlapping content across a wide range of topics prepares students for advanced coursework more than skills-based strategies.
+A consistent, year–to–year incremental program that scaffolds on a broad knowledge base are critical.
 Combined with an enhanced home environment, this will lead to higher academic success.